-Unlike the allergic form, non-allergic rhinitis rarely causes itchy nose, eyes, or throat.
+Unlike the allergic form, non-allergic rhinitis rarely causes an itchy nose, eyes, or throat.

-It is important to have an accurate diagnosis so you can manage your condition appropriately.
+It is essential to have an accurate diagnosis so you can manage your condition appropriately.
 Physicians often recommend allergy testing to rule out allergic rhinitis because the symptoms are so similar.

-Non-allergic rhinitis cannot be cured, but many people find relief by avoiding triggers, using a saline rinse solution, or by taking over-the-counter or prescription medications.
+Non-allergic rhinitis is not curable, but many people find relief by avoiding triggers, using a saline rinse solution, or taking over the counter or prescription medications.

 Treating non-allergic rhinitis can involve several interventions, including:

 - Nasal sprays: Patients can use an OTC saline nasal spray or make a saltwater solution at home.
 These solutions clean irritants from the nasal cavity, soothe the nose’s sensitive membranes, and thin out mucus.